 The most common category of OFI was error in judgement.
 This is in line with findings of Ghorbani and Strömmer who analysed preventable death at the Karolinska University Hospital in 2012-2016.
 Judgment error was the most common error in both preventable and non-preventable deaths (14.9%) (27).
 Similar results have been reached in the US.
 When Teixera et al. studied preventable deaths in a level-1 trauma centre the years 1998-2005, 21.6% could be derived to clinical judgement errors where most were related to inadequate patient monitoring.
 (52.9%) (20).
 Equally, Matsumoto at el. found that 90.5% of all preventable and possibly preventable deaths, stored in a Level-1 trauma registry at University of California San Diego in 2000-2014, could be derived to errors in judgement (28).
 Thus, while OFIs related to technical issues seems to be decreasing with advancement in technology, errors related to human decision making prevail (1,19,20,28–30).

 BM without TBI was the dominating cohort across all categories of OFIs.
 It was also the largest cohort in the study.
 One explanation could be the higher risk of death related to TBI.
 This is supported by higher mortality within 30 days of trauma for patients with TBI (both isolated and in BM with TBI) as well as higher NISS scores (table 3).
-Further, if death occurs early after trauma, the patient may have passed before other errors in care can take place.
-Injury mortality is classically described with trimodal distribution; immediate deaths at scene, early deaths due to haemorrhage and late deaths from organ failure (31).
+Further, if death occurs early after trauma, the patient may have died before errors in care can take place.
+Trauma mortality is classically described with trimodal distribution; immediate deaths at scene, early deaths due to haemorrhage and late deaths from organ failure (31).
 A review by Sobrino and Shafi on timing and cause of death after injury showed that brain injury is highly associated with immediate death (32).
 However, when adjusting for death on arrival, Ghorbani and Strömmer found that mortality related to TBI increased and that most TBI related deaths occur later (27).
 The high association between BM without TBI and error in judgement is however conspicuous and should be further investigated.

 Patients with isolated TBI and MB with TBI were more likely to experience delays in treatment, more specifically long time to operation.
 Studies of OFIs may be complicated by distinguishment between active and latent errors.
 Active errors are failures that lead to direct adverse outcomes, whereas latent errors predispose for active errors or adverse outcomes (19).
 Delays in treatment might thus be an outcome of a latent error in judgement such as failure in decision to take the patient to theatre or lack of adequate competence at site to perform the operation.
 When O’Reilly studied patients who die from haemorrhage after trauma, OFIs related to decision between surgery, radiology and further investigation were most common (19).